xxyCufe/scDML/README.md

 ## Merge rule

 scDML presents a novel merge rule to reassign cluster labels, which is important for scDML.
-Below figures illustrates that how to merge clusters hierarchically
+The following figures illustrate how to merge clusters hierarchically.
 ![](./images/init_cluster.png)